 Even avid gardeners don't always have the room to build a greenhouse or plant a garden.
-Don't let space stop you from pursuing your passion, though.
-You can easily turn a spare room into an indoor greenhouse.
-Not only does this provide you with a space to start seedlings for hanging planter or balcony use, it gives you room to grow summer produce and herbs, which will ensure that you'll have fresh fruits and veggies year-round.
+Don't let space stop you from pursuing your passion; turn a spare room into a homemade indoor greenhouse.
+Not only does this provide you with a space to start seedlings for hanging planter or balcony use, it gives you room to grow summer produce, herbs and with enough light, dwarf fruit trees, which will ensure that you'll have fresh fruits and veggies year-round.

-Choose a room with its own thermostat and plenty of south-facing windows.
+Choose an indoor garden room with its own thermostat and plenty of south-facing windows.
 Rooms with southwest-, southeast-, east- or west-facing windows will do as well.
 Maintain the room's temperature at between 65 and 75 degrees.

 Set up tables for your seedlings.
 Place them against walls away from the windows.